 Air Dry Clay isn’t just for pinch pots and clay bowls of course.
-There are so many more DIYs and crafts you can make – from Easter Ornaments, to beads and decorated Pen Pots!
+There are so many more DIYs and crafts you can make – from Christmas Tree Ornaments, to beads and decorated Pen Pots!
 Let’s take a look at these wonderful craft projects and tutorials:

 - Nature Sculptures – we love heading out to nature and creating these nature sculptures.
 It is important that you do indeed use NATURAL Air Dry Clay for this, in order to not pollute your local environment.

 - Easy Clay Owls – perfect for the classroom or at home

 - Lovely LEAF Fridge Magnets – they make great gifts too!